neu-se/galette/README.md

    and [installing](https://maven.apache.org/install.html) Maven are available on the project page for Maven.
 5. In the root directory of this project (the one where this README file is located), run `mvn -DskipTests install`.

-## Running PhosphorLite's Tests
+## Running Galette's Tests

-Once you have built PhosphorLite according to the directions described above, you can run the tests and examples.
+Once you have built Galette according to the directions described above, you can run the tests and examples.
-Although PhosphorLite currently requires Java 11+ to build, it can also be used on Java 8.
+Although Galette currently requires Java 11+ to build, it can also be used on Java 8.
-If you would like to run PhosphorLite's tests on Java 8, build PhosphorLite using Java 11+, then change the `JAVA_HOME` environmental variable to the path of a JDK 8 installation before running the tests.
+If you would like to run Galette's tests on Java 8, build Galette using Java 11+, then change the `JAVA_HOME` environmental variable to the path of a JDK 8 installation before running the tests.
-To run the root directory of this project, run `mvn -pl :phosphor-integration-tests verify`.
+To run the root directory of this project, run `mvn -pl :galette-integration-tests verify`.
-The first time you run this command, Maven will invoke the PhosphorLite Maven plugin to create PhosphorLite-instrumented Java installations.
+The first time you run this command, Maven will invoke the Galette Maven plugin to create Galette-instrumented Java installations.
-These instrumented Java installations are cached for future use and will not be recreated unless one of the PhosphorLite JARs, the configuration used to create them, or the value of `JAVA_HOME` changes.
+These instrumented Java installations are cached for future use and will not be recreated unless one of the Galette JARs, the configuration used to create them, or the value of `JAVA_HOME` changes.
-Once the PhosphorLite Maven plugin finishes creating the instrumented Java installations, the tests will run.
+Once the Galette Maven plugin finishes creating the instrumented Java installations, the tests will run.
-These tests demonstrate how PhosphorLite can be used and are a good reference when first learning PhosphorLite.
+These tests demonstrate how Galette can be used and are a good reference when first learning Galette.

 ## Creating an Instrumented Java Installation

-In order to track the flow of information through classes in the Java Class Library (JCL), such as `java.lang.String` and `java.util.List`, PhosphorLite must instrument the bytecode of JCL classes.
+In order to track the flow of information through classes in the Java Class Library (JCL), such as `java.lang.String` and `java.util.List`, Galette must instrument the bytecode of JCL classes.
-Therefore, the first step when using PhosphorLite is to create an instrumented Java installation (i.e., Java Development Kit or Java Runtime Environment).
+Therefore, the first step when using Galette is to create an instrumented Java installation (i.e., Java Development Kit or Java Runtime Environment).
 A Java installation can be downloaded from [Oracle](https://www.oracle.com/java/technologies/downloads/) or the [Adoptium Working Group](https://adoptium.net/temurin/releases/).
-Once you have obtained a Java installation, it can be instrumented using PhosphorLite's Maven plugin.
+Once you have obtained a Java installation, it can be instrumented using Galette's Maven plugin.

 **Important note on Oracle's Java installations:**
 Oracle's Java installations require that the JAR that contains the cryptography routines `jce.jar` be signed by Oracle for export control purposes.
-PhosphorLite instrumentation will break these signatures.
+Galette instrumentation will break these signatures.
-Therefore, it is not possible to use PhosphorLite with Oracle's Java installation *and* use the cryptography functionality.
+Therefore, it is not possible to use Galette with Oracle's Java installation *and* use the cryptography functionality.

-To create a PhosphorLite-instrumented Java installation as part of your Maven build, add the `phosphor-maven-plugin` in your pom:
+To create a Galette-instrumented Java installation as part of your Maven build, add the `galette-maven-plugin` in your pom:

 ```
 <build>